 HOME program funds are provided to low income individuals for new construction, housing rehabilitation and homebuyer purchase assistance.
 These funds are provided in a variety of forms and will be extended to persons with incomes up to but not greater than 80% of the Area Median Income adjusted by family size as published by the U.S. Department of Housing and Urban Development.
 Assistance provided for homebuyer assistance will be in the form of secondary mortgages.
 Listed below are the recapture provisions for rehabilitation and homebuyer assistance programs with maximum amounts of assistance available for the activity.
-A Deed of Trust and Promissory Note for the amount of assistance provided under the program will be used to secure the assistance.
-Should the recipient default under program requirements, collection of the funds will be pursued with legal guidance as documented on the deed of trust and promissory note as recorded.
+A Deed of Trust and Promissory Note for the amount of assistance provided under the program requirements, collection of the funds will be pursued with legal guidance as documented on the deed of trust and promissory note as recorded.
 Assistance may be in the form of deferred loans or amortized loans.